Ryan Ludwick: San Diego Padres

-Ludwick was traded to the San Diego Padres in a three team deal on July 31, 2010, which sent starting pitcher Jake Westbrook and minor leaguer Nick Greenwood to the Cardinals and Corey Kluber to the Indians.
-Upon his first at-bat back in St. Louis, he received a standing ovation from the St. Louis crowd, and Ludwick tipped his cap to the crowd in return.
+Ludwick was traded to the San Diego Padres in a three-team deal on July 31, 2010, which sent starting pitcher Jake Westbrook and minor leaguer Nick Greenwood to the Cardinals and Corey Kluber to the Indians.
+Ludwick received a standing ovation from the crowd in his first return to St. Louis, and he responded with a tip of his cap to the fans.

-His stats took a hit in 2011 due to lack of production at the Padres home field, Petco Park.
+Ludwick's stats took a hit in 2011 due to poor production at the Padres home field, Petco Park.
 At the end of his tenure as a Padre, Ludwick was hitting .238 with 11 home runs and 64 runs batted in and 42 runs scored.
 He accounted for 25.3 percent of the Padres' runs.
 By comparison, Adrián González accounted for 23.6 percent of the Padres' runs in 2010.

 Pittsburgh Pirates

 In the final hour of the 2011 MLB non-waiver trading deadline on July 31, San Diego traded Ludwick to the Pittsburgh Pirates for a player to be named later.